ucycg/Astropix_LFndry_Test/README.md

 Finally for measurement purposes an oscilloscope can be connected as well to the SMA Ampout respective Hitbus Ports on the TestPCB

-These are analog signal outputs directly from the LFoundry_Testchip
+These are analog signal outputs directly connected to the LFoundry_Testchip outputs.

+Now its time to start the python main script from the astropix-pyhton-Lfndry-Test repository together with a YAML config file for the internal chip configuration register.

+Inside the main.py script the YAML configuration file is then uploaded to the Lfoundry-Testchip.

+Further the main.py creates an injection signal as a testsignal instead of an radiation source which would generated real gamma photons to detect.

+This injection signal can be configured from the main.py signal accordingly.
+It is thus flexible in amplitude, frequency etc.

 ## Results